 The proposed bill would amend current statutes regarding the qualifications for registration as a sanitarian in Arizona.
-Under the new law, the eligibility requirements would be modified to allow applicants to qualify with three years of experience as a sanitarian aide or three years of full-time military duty in environmental health, rather than the current five years.
-Additionally, the educational requirement would change from 30 semester hours in natural sciences to 30 semester hours in relevant subjects, including at least 22 semester hours in natural sciences, as approved by the sanitarians council.
+Under the new law, the eligibility requirements would be modified to allow applicants to qualify with three years of experience instead of five years in either a public health agency or military service related to environmental health.
+Additionally, the educational requirement would change from 30 semester hours in natural sciences to 30 semester hours in relevant subjects, including a minimum of 22 semester hours in natural sciences, as approved by the sanitarians council.

 Statutes affected: